MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-conversations.md

 When a bot becomes more complex, you can also imagine a sequence of conversation flows occurring in a stack; for instance, the bot will invoke the new order flow, and then invoke the product search flow.
 Then the user will select a product and confirm, completing the product search flow, and then complete the order.

-However, conversation rarely follows such a linear, logical path.
+However, conversations rarely follow such a linear, logical path.
 Users do not communicate in "stacks", instead they tend to frequently change their minds.
 Consider the following example:

 ![User says something unexpected](./media/concept-conversation/interruption.png)